 The College may withhold awarding a degree otherwise earned until the completion of the process set forth in this Code, including the investigation and completion of all sanctions imposed, if any.

 10. Educational Sanctions

-Other educational sanctions may be imposed instead of or in addition to those specified above which can include restorative approaches to address harm.
-The following are examples of educational sanctions and their respective processes.
+Other educational sanctions may be imposed instead of or in addition to those specified above.